groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/viewing/view-cad-drawings/how-to-convert-cad-to-html.md

 ---
 ## Introduction

-[CAD drawings](https://wiki.fileformat.com/cad/) are vector format images that contain points with x,y, z coordinates, and associated lines definitions.
+[CAD drawings](https://wiki.fileformat.com/cad/) are vector format images that contain points with X, Y and Z coordinates, and associated lines definitions.
 CAD drawings also may contain layers and layouts.

 ## Background